 Strategy highlights

-• Enables investors to gain targeted exposure to long-term opportunities arising across food and agriculture-related industries worldwide
+• Enables investors to gain targeted exposure to long-term opportunities arising across food and agriculture-related industries worldwide, from farm to table and the infrastructure/adjacencies that support the theme

 • Long-term thematic research identifies drivers of change, providing a framework for idea generation